krunom01/IPAPZ_Web_shop/Features.md

 showProduct() - Product details with custom URL.

-userShopCart - User ShopCart with Items.
+userShopCart - User's ShopCart with Items.

 deleteItemFromShopCart() - User can delete Items from Cart.